Does this sound like you?

 5. You hold back your best.

 Secretly, you know how powerful you are.
 Your peers are astonished by what you achieve.
 Their questions make you uncomfortable.
 You struggle to articulate how you do what you do.
 At times you want to blend in.
 So, you hold something back.
-You’ve mastered the art of disempowering yourself.
+You’ve mastered the art of flying under the radar.